aws-ia/terraform-aws-eks-blueprints/DIRECTION_v5.md

-# Direction for v5 of EKS Blueprints
+# Direction for v5 of Terraform EKS Blueprints

 ## What Has Worked